 The goal of the careers service is to assist students to manage their careers.
-The service aims to assist students to obtain an understanding of their personal qualities, skills and values as security office@adelaide.edu.au
+The service aims to assist students to obtain an understanding of their personal qualities, skills and values as well as knowledge of the labour market, industry sectors and employers.
+The service can also help you to develop and implement a realistic career plan and to understand the process of career choices.
+The service markets the University's graduates to employers.

-Further information is available at: www.ua.edu.au/student/careers
+Further information is available at ua.edu.au/student/careers email careers@adelaide.edu.au